 The CNULREQD bind option overrides the handling of null-terminated strings that are specified using the LANGLEVEL option.
 Refer to Embedded SQL Programming Guide for a description of how null-terminated strings are handled when prepared with the LANGLEVEL option set to MIA or SAA1.
 By default, CNULREQD is set to YES.
 This causes null-terminated strings to be interpreted according to MIA standards.
 If connecting to a DB2 for OS/390 server it is strongly recommended to set CNULREQD to YES.
-DB2 Connect will use CNULREQD as a default.
 You need to bind applications coded to SAA1 standards (with respect to null-terminated strings) with the CNULREQD option set to NO. Otherwise, null-terminated strings will be interpreted according to MIA standards, even if they are prepared using LANGLEVEL set to SAA1.